 Influencing Instagram Stories Statistics

-- There are 500 million active daily Instagram Stories users in January 2019
+- There are over 500 million active daily Instagram Stories users

 - 70% of Instagram users watch stories daily

-- There are 120 million Instagram users in the US in January 2019
+- There were 120 million Instagram users in the US alone in January 2019

-- 96% of US marketers surveyed in 2018 planned to continue using Instagram Stories ads in the next 6 months
+- 96% of surveyed US marketers planned to continue using Instagram Stories ads in the next 6 months

-- 93% of US marketers surveyed in 2018 planned to post Instagram Stories more often in 2019
+- 93% of surveyed US marketers planned to post Instagram Stories more often in the future

 Just in case you’ve been hiding under a rock these last couple of years: